 Please contact info@bornwildcommunity.org.au to discuss further and arrange an appropriate invoice.

 Wildflower Kids is where we started in 2024.
-Yes we are a community playgroup run by volunteers.
+Yes our community playgroups are run by volunteers.
 However we still have insurance, resourcing and incidentals to cover.
 Where possible we reimburse our volunteer facilitators for fuel and any purchases they make for the playgroups.
 We regularly donate to Feed Me Bellarine in return for fruit and sweet snacks.
 We aim to build a playgroup which is self-sufficient, has longevity, and where those who cannot financially contribute, are never expected to.